Eliminate Miter Dross and Save 40% Labor Cost via Baison 3D Laser.

 1. Miter Saw

 Miter saws are commonly used to make precise miter cuts.
-The rotating cutter cut the material at 45° angles or other specified angles.
+The rotating cutter cuts the material at 45° angles or other specified angles.
 These cutters make clean and accurate cuts, saving time and minimizing waste.
 According to the University of Waterloo, a miter saw can make a compound miter cut.

 2. Table Saw